 Where is it safe to swim on the Kern River?

 Not just where, but when, with what & how

 Our official stance is you shouldn’t swim in the Kern River unless you’re with a guide and while wearing a PFD (personal flotation device).
 While on one of our rafting trips, the guides will tell you when it’s okay to take a dip, they’ll make sure you’re properly wearing a PFD, and they’ll teach you how to safely swim (ie, don’t try to stand up).
 Finally, they’ll be there to help you out when you’re ready to come back into the raft.
 The reality though, is that we field this question endlessly from people not joining us on a rafting trip, and the answer “come rafting and we’ll go swimming” just isn’t helpful.
-So while we stand behind our official stance, we feel it’s important to share best practices to make sure you can enjoy the Kern River safely.
+So while we believe your best bet is with a guided tour, we feel it’s important to share best practices to make sure you can enjoy the Kern River safely.

 When to go swimming in the Kern River

 Similar to how you wouldn’t dive into the ocean when the seas are rough, you should avoid the river when the flows are high.
 Broadly speaking for rivers across the board, the lower the river flow, the safer your swimming experience will be.
 Our suggestion for the Kern River is 1,000 CFS and lower.